syncfusion-content/xamarin-docs/Xamarin/Rating/ToolTip.md

 ---

 layout: post
-title: ToolTip in Xamarin Rating control | Syncfusion<sup>®</sup>
+title: ToolTip in Xamarin Rating control | Syncfusion®
-description: Learn here all about ToolTip support in Syncfusion<sup>®</sup> Xamarin Rating (SfRating) control, its elements and more.
+description: Learn here all about ToolTip support in Syncfusion® Xamarin Rating (SfRating) control, its elements and more.
 platform: Xamarin
 control: Rating
 documentation: ug